Changes proposed for the Finance bill 2020 – Are you prepared?

 According to the amendment suggested for digital sales tax, search engines, social media platforms and online market forums that benefit from users in the UK, will be charged an additional tax of 2% on the revenues that they earn after 1st April 2020.
 However, this tax is applicable if the entities generate more than 25 million in the UK of the 500 million generated by the group.

-It is advisable to speak to an Accountant to start preparing for this change if expect that you will be impacted by this new rule.
+It is advisable to speak to an Accountant to start preparing for this change if the new rule affects you.

-HM Treasury is required to assess the operations of digital sales tax (DST) by 31st December 2025.
+HM Treasury may assess the operations of digital sales tax (DST) by 31st December 2025.

 5. Scope of claiming CGT and income tax relief broadens